akdon1198/Myportfolio/README.md

 # # # Plus point:

 It is a fully responsive portfolio.
-You can check it onn any screen size small,medium and large it will work tottly fine.
+You can check it on any screen size small,medium and large it will work totaly fine.

 # # # Live Demo: